how to make a kinship diagram

 On your kinship diagram, you can use different colors to show the paternal or maternal family lines to clarify these social relationships.

-4. (Optional) Write out relationships.
+4. (Optional) Write out relationships

 If your kinship diagram has become too extensive, or if you want to make familial relationships 100% clear, you can add a tag below each shape to show its relationship to Ego.
 Some kinship charts use shorthand for common terms, such as “M” for mother and “B” for brother.

-Get started with your own kinship chart
+Get started with a kinship chart template

 Whether you’re charting out your own lineage or attempting to trace historical families, it's easy to create your own kinship diagram.
 Save time when you use a kinship diagram template or family tree template in Lucidchart.
 Our intuitive platform offers plenty of options to customize your diagram just the way you want it.